⏩ Content Summary:

 A lead in a Sales funnel

-Or, any other type of demand you need to manage.
+or any other type of request you or your team need to manage.

-Cards can move backward and forward a pipe.
+Cards typically move to the right in a pipe.
 For example: when one step of the task is completed, you can move the card to the next phase.

 Or, you can move it back to a previous stage if it is on hold.

-This action keeps your team aligned about each activity and what to do next.
+This action keeps your team aligned and aware of each activity and its next phase in the process.

 Anatomy of a card

-When in the kanban view, all cards are closed, displaying only basic information about the task.
+When in the Kanban view, all cards are closed, visible in a thumbnail view, displaying only basic information about the task.

-Once you click on each one of them, they will open, and give you more details.
+Once you click on a card , it will open, revealing more details.

-We can divide the anatomy of a card into two parts: the left side and the right side.
+Every card is divided into two parts: the left side and the right side.

 Left side of the card

-1. Title: shows what the card is about.
-You can choose a field from the Start Form as a title, and edit it at any moment.
-For example: in a Purchase process, it can be the requested item, while in a Sales CRM the title can be a lead's name.
+1. Title: A description of the task; choose a field from the start form as a title, and edit it however you choose.
+For example, in a Purchase process, it can be the requested item, while in a Sales CRM, the title can be a lead's name.

-2. Assignees: here you will address the person responsible to complete the card.
+2. Assignees: Fill in the name of the person responsible for completing the card.

-3. Due date: tells when the card must be concluded.
-You can leave it blank or change this date as you want.
+3. Due date: Communicates the date the task must be completed.
+You can leave it blank or change this date as you choose.

-5. Top buttons: gives you quick access to other Pipefy tools.
+5. Top buttons: Use these for quick access to other Pipefy tools.

-6. Start Form and previous Phases: information previously collected via Start Form and previous Phases of the Pipe.
+6. Start Form and previous phases: Information previously collected via the start form and in previous phases of the pipe.

 Right side of the Card

-7. Current phase: tells the current phase your card is on.
+7. Current phase: Communicates the current phase your card is in.

-9. Customize this phase fields: click on this button to edit the phase form, by adding, moving, or deleting items (fields).
+9. Add fields in this form: Click this button to edit the phase form, by adding, moving, or deleting items (fields).

-10. Activities: a space for comments and a record of everything that happens with the card, like information updates.
+10. Activities: This is a space for comments and a record of everything that happens with the card, including all information updates and changes.

-11. Move to: phases to which you can move this card.
+11. Move card to phase: Phases to which you can move the card.

-12. Edit Move to phase: select the phases where the card can be moved.
+12. Move card settings: Select the phases to which the card can be moved.